(1939, 1951, 1963, 1975, 1987, 1999, 2011, 2023)

-Each Zodiac sign is also assigned a fixed element and Wood is a the fixed element for the any year of the Rabbit as is the Tiger.
+Each Zodiac sign is also assigned a fixed element and Wood is the fixed element for the any year of the Rabbit as well as for any year of the Tiger.

 For more detailed information on Chinese elements, see this article on The Chinese Five Elements.

 Full Zodiac Animal chart

 Below is the full spectrum of Chinese zodiac animals.
 Click on the image to look up your own sign by birth year and read more about how Judy, Sarah and Kaitlin rediscovered their Chinese Zodiac signs in Hong Kong.